 Strengthening the right pathways.

 Whatever we think of and ponder over, that will be the inclination of the mind.
-Frequent repetition of thought patterns and emotional states actually strengthen the neuro-pathways in the brain, which makes it easier for the same kind of thoughts and emotions to arise again and again, and each time, a little bit stronger and more anchored in your character than ever before.
+Frequent repetition of thought patterns and emotional states actually strengthens the neuro-pathways in the brain, which makes it easier for the same kind of thoughts and emotions to arise again and again, and each time, a little bit stronger and more anchored in your character than ever before.

 So ask yourself this question: what pathways do you want to strengthen?
 If you are not paying attention to what you are cultivating as thoughts and emotions, very often (and unknowingly), you are strengthening the patterns that lead to more suffering for yourselves and more mediocrity in your trading results.

 It takes a special kind of awareness to change your experience of trading (even more so of living) to something that is truly full-filling.
-This special kind of awareness allows you to see skillful and unskillful thoughts and emotions, discern which one is better for you so that you can abandon one and cultivate the other.
+This special kind of awareness allows you to see skillful and unskillful thoughts and emotions, discern which one is better for you so that you can abandon one and cultivate the other

 If you’re looking for help in building the kind of habits and awareness that drives market success, the Trading Psychology Mastery Course is a 2 week home intensity program where we work on that, one small step at a time.
 You can check out the reviews by clicking on the offer below.